 To obtain a driving permit or license, a copy of the electronically submitted Declaration of Intent to the GaDOE website with a 36 unique character digital parent signature is all that is needed.

 Work permit forms required by the Department of Labor in accordance with the law O.C.G.A. § 39-2-11 provides in part: § 39-2-11.
 Employment certificates -- Required; requirements for issuance.
 GaDOE is ONLY responsible for issuing the Declaration of Intent (DOI) for the work permits.
 On receipt of your DOI, please access the Georgia Department of Labor for instruction on obtaining the Home Study Program Employment Certificate.

 Pursuant to Georgia law (O.C.G.A. § 20-2-690), the following are requirements for home study programs:

-- Effective July 1, 2012, parents or guardians who wish to teach their children at home in a home study program must annually submit to the Georgia Department of Education a Declaration of Intent to Utilize a Home Study Program by September 1 or within 30 days after a program is established.
+- Parents or guardians who wish to teach their children at home in a home study program must annually submit to the Georgia Department of Education a Declaration of Intent to Utilize a Home Study Program by September 1 or within 30 days after a program is established.
 The Georgia Department of Education will provide for electronic submittal of the Declaration of Intent.
 Please see the information below on how to submit the Declaration of Intent and the attendance reports.

 - The declaration must include the names and ages of the students, the address where the program is located, and the dates of the school year.